andrewboldi/Pathfinder/README.md

 - First, it is worth noting that Panoramio is not longer active due to privacy condcerns and was merged into Google Maps/Earth.
 Although this paper does not specifically work to generate a scenic route, it mainly serves as evaluating which factors influence a classification of such a route.
 However, it still uses the same idea of comparing the number of geo-tagged images to ranking how scenic a route is.
 While this is a good model for popularity, our goal with Pathfinder is to allow the user to decide whether they would like to see nature as scenery or other urban and residential districts.
 Another shortcoming of this project is the entire study was based on routes in California and is not a general approach.
 With machine learning, Pathfinder aims to generalize the concept of scenicness regardless of images found online.
 As mentioned before, some places do not contain images uploaded online but would still be considered scenic based on the criteria listed in this paper.
 Similar to GPSView, this paper lists no publicly available implementation of ranking the scenicness of a route.

 [Runge, N., Samsonov, P., Degraen, D., & Schöning, J. (2016).
 No more Autobahn!
 Proceedings of the 21st International Conference on Intelligent User Interfaces - IUI  ’16. doi:10.1145/2856767.2856804](https://sci-hub.se/https://doi.org/10.1145/2856767.2856804)
 -  First and foremost, this project, titled "Autobahn", improves upon the previous two papers by eliminating volunteered geographic information (VGI) or images with geo-tagging.
 The authors of the paper recognize unequal distributions of images and tourist attraction bias.
 In other words, given the large amount of images at a certain location, it propmts more people to visit those locations leading to a nonuniform distrubution of images compared to its "scenicness".
 Rather, this paper takes a direct approach from scraping Google Street View images and classifying them with deep learning.
 With this classification, it decides the "scenicness" of a route in an algorithm to create a final navigation route.
 In this final algorithm, it takes into consideration the region of interest (ROI) and sets a maximum time limit for the route.
-With these factors, Autobahn uses the GraphHopper API for navigation in the United States and the OpenRouteService API for Europe.
+With these factors, Autobahn uses the Graph/opper API for navigation in the United States and the OpenRouteService API for Europe.
 Notably, they claim to provide a demonstration of the system at the [Autobahn Project Website](http://autobahn.edm.uhasselt.be/) however the website fails to provide a valid connection.
 Even the link in the [WIRED article about the Autobahn project](https://www.wired.co.uk/article/scenic-sat-nav-autobahn-research) fails to load a valid page.
 Even the snapshots from the Wayback machine fail to properly load the page.
 This gives us a hint that this project was relatively exciting in the beginning but ultimately failed.
 - This project is the most similar to the goals and general idea of Pathfinder in the sense that it classifies images agnostic of location and uses it to evaluate the best route given the conditions.
 It is able to identify "5 high-level scenic categories, namely sightseeing (e.g. viaduct, temple, amusement park), nature and woods (e.g. valley, alley, garden), fields (e.g. wheat field, corn field), water (e.g. ocean, harbor, coast) and mountain (e.g. butte, snowy mountain, volcano).
 The sixth category contained all non-scenic tags (e.g. street, industry and building)."
 Notice the last phrase when it labels street, industry, and building as non-scenic.
 Our goal with Pathfinder is to create a more generalized approach to scenic routes by allowing the user to specify the type of scenery.
 In addition to the categories of nature that Autobahn includes, we aim to allow for the user to explore residential and urban areas.
 Another shortcoming is the classification of the Google Street View images.
 Even though the model was pretrained on the notorious ImageNet dataset with one of the most popular mahcine learning models, Caffee Deep Learning Framework, there have been many advances in machine learning in the past 6 years in convolutional neural networks.
 The accuracy for the pretrained model was approximately 50%, which is quite good but still lacks major improvements.
 Another shortcoming includes the classification of the scenicness of an area into 1 km segments.
 The model takes identifies the most prevalent class in these segments and corresponds to about 3200 feet.
 Now, although this is generally not a bad idea, it lacks some detail.
 For a better mapping of the scenery of an area, it would be necessary to shrink the size for more specific scenery.
 For example, residential districts turn into business districts and vice versa quite quickly and the lack of detail would diminish the quality of the route.
 Finally, the classification of the Autobahn project coresponds to only about 7.5% the size of California.
 Pathfinder should aim to include more area eventually.
 The initial goal will start small but the speed of the model should be extensible to much larger regions.

 [Gavalas, D., Kasapakis, V., Konstantopoulos, C., Pantziou, G., & Vathis, N. (2016).
 Scenic route planning for tourists.
 Personal and Ubiquitous Computing, 21(1), 137–155. doi:10.1007/s00779-016-0971-3 ](https://sci-hub.se/https://doi.org/10.1007/s00779-016-0971-3)

 ### Similar Apps